Introduction

 Crohn’s disease typically presents with episodic abdominal pain and diarrhoea.
 The abdominal pain may be colicky in nature and will vary in site depending on the region of bowel involved.
 Diarrhoea is often chronic and may contain blood or mucus.

 Systemic symptoms include malaise, anorexia and low-grade fever.
-It may also result in malabsorption and malnourishment if severe, albeit typically a late presenting feature (in children, this may initially present as a failure to grow or thrive).
+It may also result in clinical features of malabsorption and malnourishment if severe, albeit typically a late presenting feature (in children, this may initially present as a failure to grow or thrive).

-As the disease affects the entire GI tract, both oral and perianal involvement are common:
+As the disease affects the entire gastrointestinal tract, both oral aphthous ulcers (Fig.1) and perianal fistulating disease can occur.

 Extra-Intestinal Features